nnnnmj/nnnnmj/README.md

 - 👋 Hi, I’m Mengjia
-- 👀 I’m interested in HAR
+- 👀 I’m interested in HAR and Anomaly detection
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning machine learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on data analysis of human activities, as well as digital design.
-- 📫 How to reach me ...
+- 📫 contact me by Email (mn121 [AT] ic.ac.uk)

 <!---
 nnnnmj/nnnnmj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.